 The practice of amending birth certificates and sealing records in the U.S. has roots that run deep, and only some of these roots actually have the good of the adopted child in mind.

 One influence on these practices is the idea that simplicity of paperwork is a good thing, since having one set of parents – the parents with custody – listed on all paperwork, including the birth certificate, cuts down on confusion – like when, say, parents enroll a child in school.

 However, other pressures for amended birth certificates and sealed records include a historical stigma against unmarried mothers and a general attitude that there must be something shameful about birth parents – though some of these beliefs have, thankfully, significantly changed over time.

 Though one of the arguments for amended birth certificates is simplicity, many adoptees find that amended birth certificates can make their lives more complicated, since name changes and birth certificates filed significantly after birth can make getting important documents like a passport or driver’s license difficult.
-Adoption paperwork does not always create these complications, but it has been known to happen, so keeping as many early records as possible as proof of your child’s identity may protect her from such complications later.
+Adoption paperwork does not always create these complications, but it has been known to happen, so keeping as many early records as possible as proof of your child’s identity may protect them from such complications later.

 States with open adoption records

 In certain states, adoptees can obtain copies of their records by requesting them from the state when they’re 18 or older.
 Other states may have some restrictions around the process of getting records or may only unseal the records of adoptees between certain time periods.

 States with unsealed record policies, according to the American Adoption Congress: